hph/drake/README.md

                             (' ').
 The option can contain one or all of the initials of the character sets, for example, use 'lud' for an alphanumeric password.
+      -r [STR], --roll [STR]
+                            Select any of a comma-separated list of values or strings.

 This message lists all the available options at this time.
 The brackets mean that what's inside them is optional.
 If you run `drake -l` for example, the